How to buy a local Prepaid SIM card in Thailand: a complete guide to prices and plans

 • *107*9# – change message language to English

-Codes for different operators:
+Commands for different carriers:

 • Dtac: *113*30# — 30 days (2 baht), *113*90# — 90 days (6 baht), *113*180# — 180 days (12 baht).